CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 with configuration for the schedule, retry parameters, and environment variables.
 Feel free to delete the tasks that you don't need, just by removing the top level keys in `task_name_to_config`.

+### More development options

+See the [development guide](docs/development.md) for instructions on how to debug, add dependencies, and run tests and checks.

+To deploy non-python projects, change `deploy/Dockerfile` to have the dependencies needed to build your project (JDK, C++ compiler, etc.).
+Then, if necessary, add a build step to `deploy/deploy.yml` (search for "maven" to see an example).

 ## Next steps